-Josiah Spode apprenticed as a potter in the mid-1700s, and by 1754 he went to work for William Banks in Stoke-on-Trent, Staffordshire, England.
-He went on to start his own pottery business making cream-colored earthenware and whiteware with blueprints.
-In 1770, he took over as the master of Banks’ factory and ended up purchasing the business in 1776, according to Warman’s Antiques & Collectibles (Krause Publications) edited by Noah Fleisher.
+Josiah Spode apprenticed as a potter in the mid-1700s.
+By 1754, he went to work for William Banks in Stoke-on-Trent, in Staffordshire, England.
+Later, he started his own pottery business, making cream-colored earthenware and whiteware with blueprints.
+In 1770, Spode became the master of Banks’ factory and purchased the business in 1776 (according to Warman’s Antiques & Collectibles by Noah Fleisher).

-“Spode pioneered the use of steam-powered, pottery-making machinery and mastered the art of transfer printing from copper plates,” as noted in Warman’s.
-“Spode opened a London shop in 1778 and sent William Copeland there in about 1784 .
-A number of larger London locations followed.
-At the turn of the 18th century, Spode introduced bone china .
-In 1805, Josiah Spode II and William Copeland entered into a partnership for the London business.
-A Series of partnerships between Josiah Spode II, Josiah Spode III, and William Taylor Copeland resulted.“
+“Spode pioneered the use of steam-powered, pottery-making machinery and mastered the art of transfer printing from copper plates,” says Fleisher.
+“Spode opened a London shop in 1778 and sent William Copeland there in about 1784 ...
+At the turn of the eighteenth century, Spode introduced bone china ... [and] in 1805, Josiah Spode II and William Copeland entered into a partnership for the London business."

-By the early 1830s, Copeland acquired the Spode operations in London and took over the Stoke plants in subsequent years.
-Until he died in 1868, Copeland managed the business and then passed it on to his heirs.
+By the early 1830s, Copeland fully acquired the Spode operations in London and took over the Stoke plant operations until his death in 1868, when he passed the business onto his heirs.
 The factory was modernized in 1923, which included the addition of electric power.

-As noted above, the company went through a number of changes in ownership and developed many partnerships over its long life, not to mention varied factories producing pieces in different locations.
-The result is many, many different Spode marks being used on varied patterns.
-In fact, Pottery & Porcelain Marks by Chad Lage (Collector Books; now out of print), shows 31 different examples of Spode and/or Copeland marks dating from the mid-1700s through modern production.
+The Copeland Spode China company went through a number of changes in ownership throughout its long life.
+Various factories produced thousands of pieces in different locations, the result yielding many different markings on varied china patterns.
+In fact, Pottery & Porcelain Marks by Chad Lage (now out of print), shows 31 examples of different Spode and Copeland marks dating from the mid-1700s through modern production.
+These include:

-- Copeland and Garrett – Mark used from 1833 to 1847, sometimes with “Late Spode” incorporated to distinguish these pieces due to the familiarity of the Spode name.
+- The Copeland and Garrett mark, which was used from 1833 to 1847.
+It is sometimes included with the wording “Late Spode,” distinguishing these pieces with the Spode name.

-- Spode Copeland’s China England – A number of marks used both the Spode and Copeland name after the mid-1800s.
+- The Spode Copeland’s China England stamp, which represents a number of marks using both the Spode and Copeland name after the mid-1800s.

-Other good references for varied Spode and/or Copeland marks are Kovels’ Dictionary of Marks: Pottery & Porcelain 1650 to 1850 and Kovels’ New Dictionary of Marks: Pottery & Porcelain 1850 to the Present by the late Ralph Kovel and his wife Terry Kovel (Crown).
-The marks in these books, however, are hand drawn rather than photographed on actual porcelain pieces.
+The books Kovels’ Dictionary of Marks: Pottery & Porcelain 1650 to 1850 and Kovels’ New Dictionary of Marks: Pottery & Porcelain 1850 to the Present, by Ralph and Terry Kovel, provide great references for varied Spode and Copeland marks.
+The marks found in the books, however, are hand drawn, rather than photographed on actual porcelain pieces.

-Not all early pieces of Spode were marked, so they may be found with simply a hand painted pattern number under the glaze.
-These are often written in red, and shouldn’t be confused with date marks which were impressed in pieces from the late 1800s through 1963.
+Not all of the early pieces of Copeland Spode China are marked—some contain only a simple hand painted pattern number under the glaze.
+This number is often written in red and shouldn’t be confused with the date marks impressed in pieces from the late 1800s through 1963.

-Yes, date marks were also used on pieces from the late 1800s through 1963 in addition to the many manufacturers' marks noted above.
-These can help in dating many Spode and Copeland pieces without the guesswork of matching up the manufacturers' marks to the correct production period.
+In addition to the manufacturers' marks noted above, date marks were also used on all pieces made in the late 1800s through 1963.
+This datemark comes in handy, taking the guesswork out of matching the mark to the correct production period.

-Sometimes these impressed marks -- a letter over a number, like Y over 24, for example -- are hard to read so using a piece of tracing paper to go over them with a pencil may be of help.
-Or, you can press modeling clay into the mark and then hold it up to a mirror to read what it says.
+Sometimes the impressed marks—a letter over a number (like Y over 24, for example)—can be hard to read.
+You can work around this by placing a piece of tracing paper over the mark and then shading it in with a pencil to reveal the date.
+Or, press modeling clay directly into the mark and then hold it up to a mirror to read the outcome.

-Once you’ve figured out the letter and number, the mark is easy to decode.
-According to the Spode History blog, the letters translate to J for January; F for February; M for March; A for April; Y for May; U for June; L for July; T for August; S for September; O for October; N for November and D for December.
-The number below is the year, so Y24 translates to May of 1924.
+Once you’ve deciphered the letter and number, the mark is easy to decode.
+According to spodehistory.blogspot.com, the letters can be translated as such: J for January, F for February, M for March, A for April, Y for May, U for June, L for July, T for August, S for September, O for October, N for November, and D for December.
+The number below the letter represents the year of manufacturing, therefore, "Y24" translates to May of 1924.

-Datemarks from 1963 through 1976 are more complicated and indicated by a single letter.
-Spode & Copeland Marks and Other Relevant Intelligence by Robert Copeland is a great resource for those wanting to learn more about how Spode and Copeland were marked through the years, including the later datemark letters.
+Datemarks from 1963 through 1976 are more complicated to unveil, indicated only by a single letter.
+Spode & Copeland Marks and Other Relevant Intelligence by Robert Copeland provides a great resource for those wanting to learn more about Copeland Spode China marks through the years, including the later datemark letters.